 The night after that Sunday meeting, lying in bed, waiting on sleep, my thoughts came back to Elizabeth and my attraction to her, and then—unable to hold on to these thoughts or to do anything with half-remembered images—I slipped away into wondering about my seeming change of heart, of desire.
 I had always thought I was drawn to the slim-hipped and small-breasted, to a girlish demeanor (no matter the woman’s actual age).
 Yet now there was Elizabeth and the businesswoman on the train.
 Was it my newfound motherlessnees, my aged mother having recently died?
 Was it economics?
-Women have long found older men who appear to have money or power to be particularly handsome, and even to like “rugged good looks” that seem downright ugly in lower-status men.
+Women have long found older men who appear to have money or power to be particularly handsome, and even to like any “rugged good looks” such men might have, and even while such looks might seem downright ugly in lower-status men.
 Perhaps my eyesight had been now similarly reprogrammed; female money, status, and professional competence were looking good to me, sexy.

 I recalled reading about other mammalian species in which the females kept together and the males wandered far, each by himself, a male only sneaking or striding (or bicycling) back when he smelled the females in heat or when he himself felt the urge to copulate or reproduce.
 A female might move to the edge of the group, where she could be most easily smelled or seen, separated from the rest, briefly taken by a lone wolf (or lone primate).
 In other locales—on the sidewalks of my youthful neighborhood, for example—one may also see queen females surrounded by several ladies in waiting.
 Alpha males have to push these others out of the way to get to the women they want, the women who, in a sense, are reserving themselves for the most successfully pushy.